-You can also visit the Student Affairs website for more information: Office of the Dean of Students
+You can also visit the Office of the Dean of Students website for more information: Office of the Dean of Students

 Academic Integrity

 The University of Illinois is dedicated to learning and research, and hence is committed to truth and accuracy.
 Integrity and intellectual honesty in scholarship and scientific investigation are, therefore, of paramount importance.
 These standards require intellectual honesty in conducting research, writing of research results, and relations with colleagues.
 Graduate students may be faced with difficult choices regarding academic integrity in their various roles as student, teacher, and researcher.
 If this is the case, they should seek the advice and experience of their faculty advisors and the Graduate College staff.